Robo-Meister/ai-context-framework/docs/dev/goal_feedback_loop.md

 ## Background Worker
 Run the loop inside a background worker, service worker, or scheduled task.
 The worker should periodically poll for new actions or subscribe to an event stream.

 Use the scaffold in ``GoalFeedbackWorker`` as a starting point.
-TODO: implement real polling logic and persistence integration.
+In production, back the accompanying ``GoalStateTracker`` with a durable backend such as ``SQLiteGoalStateBackend`` or ``RedisGoalStateBackend`` so restarts do not drop pending actions.
+The worker already emits structured log warnings when it falls back to the in-process poller or when the loop enters exponential backoff; wire those into your observability pipeline to surface stalled feedback processing quickly.

 ## State Tracking
 Persist the current goal state and any progress metrics in storage accessible by the worker (memory, local database, etc.).
 Update this state whenever goals change so the loop can compare new actions against the latest target.